 Louisiana Corn Mazes

-Here is the list of Louisiana corn mazes.
-Be sure to check out their website for further information, hours and prices.
+Our list of Louisiana corn mazes open this fall.
+Be sure to check out their websites for further information, hours and prices.
 Many feature hayrides, haunted attractions, pumpkins, and kids fun activities.
 Most are open from late September through October.

 Cajun Country Corn – Pine Grove, LA – 7 Acres

 Open Friday through Sunday the last weekend in September until late November.
 Cajun Country Corn has been farming food and fiber for over 30 years.
 They started their corn maze in 2000 and have been doing it ever since.
 Past themes have featured All Aboard Riverboat (2014), Mr. Troy Landry of Swamp People (2013), Louisiana – Stirring it up for 200 years (2012) and Girl Scouts (2011).
 In addition to the regular maze, they open up a portion of the maze on Friday and Saturday nights for haunting.
 Other spooky attractions include the haunted trail, board maze and zombie paintball.
 You can also enjoy the pumpkin blaster, corn cannon and other farm attractions while you are there.

 DixieMaze Farms – Shreveport, LA – 8 Acres

 There are three mazes cut within this 8 acre design.
 A small, easy maze awaits children.
 A large, difficult maze is there to challenge adults.
 Past themes have featured Fallen Police Officers (2014), Vote (2012) and a Seal Team 6 Tribute (2011).
 And for those who want a scare, at night, the third section of the corn maze becomes a Field of Screams.
 Quite spooky.
 Two other haunted attractions, Zombie Paintball and the Trail of Terrors, also await thrill seekers.
 Other attractions include the live on the vine pumpkin patch, hay rides, pony rides, and more farm fun.